 - Take digestive supplements to assist with heartburn and acidity

 - Worship Lord Ganesha, Shri Hanumanji and Durga Mataji on Tuesdays

 Adding fuel to the fire is the fact that Saturn is currently retrograde, making both malefic planets strong.
 This can lead to greater calamity.
-Be sure to follow me on Facebook for additional information.
-Learn what’s most impacting you at this time by scheduling a Vedic astrology reading.
+In July, 2018, Mars is closest to the earth than it has been in since 2003.
+This will magnify its impact on world events.